 The electrical engineering research team works on two main strands on the themes of control and the modeling of converter-machine systems.

-Double degrees exist with institutions in Brazil, Colombia, Germany and USA and there is the possibility of a master’s in Switzerland.
+Double degrees exist with institutions in Brazil, Germany and USA and there is the possibility of a master’s in Switzerland.

 On completion of the course, the electrical engineer will be capable of adapting easily to the different aspects of the electrical industry and holding different types of posts: design or research and development engineer, production and maintenance engineer, project engineer, engineer specializing in control and methodology.